rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 #### 3.7 Utilize Dynamic Dispatch

-mas o menis como inyeccion de depndenias. qu cambia de implementacion en tiemoo de ejecucion

-This is what we call dynamic dispatch.
+*Despacho dinámico* llama a algo parecido a la inyección de dependencias, que cambia su implementación en tiempo de ejecución.

-compara un trait con una llamada estatica. porque dice que no puedes cambiarla en tiempo de ejecuion. y en part tiene razon. peo no lo veo del too cierto
+A `trait` is static dispatch, too.
+Compara un `trait` con una llamada estática, porque dice que no puedes cambiarla en tiempo de ejecución, y en parte tiene razón, pero no lo veo del todo cierto.

-A trait is static dispatch, too.

 #### 3.8 When to Abstract?

-abstraction is a bet on the future development of the software
+Abstraction is a bet on the future development of the software

 The circumstances will change, so will the view on the best abstraction change.